 A St Helens flea treatment service you can rely on

 To successfully eradicate a flea infestation, you have to consider all stages of this insect’s life cycle; just treating the pets is not enough.
-Therefore, it’s important to call upon our flea fumigation services, which target all areas of the home in killing off larvae, pupa and eggs.
+Therefore, it’s essential to call upon our flea fumigation services, which target all home areas in killing off larvae, pupa and eggs.